lookbook-hq/lookbook/README.md

 Lookbook is very much a small hobby/side project at the moment.
 I'd love to hear from anyone who is interested in contributing but I'm terrible at replying to emails or messages, so don't be surprised if I take forever to get back to you.
 It's not personal 😜

-However, I'm a frontend developer - not a Rails dev - so any thoughts, advice or PRs on how to improve the codebase will be always much appreciated! 🍻
+However, I'm a frontend developer - not a Rails dev - so any thoughts, advice or PRs on how to improve the codebase will be always much appreciated. 🍻

+### Developing on a local version of Lookbook

+The quickest way to get a development version of Lookbook up and running is to use the [lookbook-demo](https://github.com/allmarkedup/lookbook-demo) app and link it to a local version of the Lookbook gem:

+#### Initial setup:

+1. Clone this repository somewhere on your machine - `git clone git@github.com:allmarkedup/lookbook.git`
+2. Also pull down the [lookbook-demo](https://github.com/allmarkedup/lookbook-demo) repository to your machine
+3. In the `Gemfile` of the `lookbook-demo` repository, replace `gem "lookbook", git: "https://github.com/allmarkedup/lookbook", branch: "main"` with `gem "lookbook", path: "../path/to/lookbook"` (use the path to your local copy of lookbook)
+4. Install dependencies - from the root of the parent project run `bundle install`

+#### Starting development

+1. From within the `lookbook` root directory run the comand `npm run dev` (this will make sure the CSS/JS is recompiled if/when you make changes to the UI)
+2. From within the `lookbook-demo` root directory run `npm run start` - this will start a server and build the demo assets

+Point your browser to http://localhost:3000/lookbook to see the UI.
+You can then make and test changes to the Lookbook code in your local copy of lookbook repo.
+PRs are welcome if you add anything useful :-)

+> Note that changes to files in the Lookbook `lib/` directory will require a server restart in order to have them applied.

 ## License